likvid-bank/likvid-cloudfoundation/kit/foundation/meshstack/guides/guide_sapbtp.md

-# SAPBTP as a Custom Platform
+# SAP BTP as a Custom Platform

-This guide shows you how to manage SAP BTP services as a custom platform that can be consumed by Application teams using meshStack.
+This guide explains how to manage SAP BTP services as a custom platform that can be consumed by application teams using meshStack.

-# Motivation
+## Motivation

 At Likvid Bank, the Platform team is tasked with building the organization’s internal developer platform.
 One of the foundational services they aim to offer is self-service provisioning and management of SAP BTP subaccounts.
-The team has defined key requirements to ensure compliance while simplifying workflows for Application teams:
+The team has defined key requirements to ensure compliance while simplifying workflows for application teams:

-- Secure: Ensure subaccounts are created with preconfigured compliance settings, such as security policies and access restrictions.
+- **Secure**: Ensure subaccounts are created with preconfigured compliance settings, such as security policies and access restrictions.
-- Flexible: Allow Application teams to choose from pre-defined subaccount configurations or create custom subaccounts based on their specific requirements.
+- **Flexible**: Allow application teams to choose from predefined subaccount configurations or create custom subaccounts based on their specific requirements.

-# Challenges
+## Challenges

 The Platform team has identified the following challenges: